AI4SIM/model-collection/README.md

 #### Docker Container

 The AI4SIM GitHub CI/CD publishes in the [GitHub registry](https://github.com/AI4SIM/model-collection/pkgs/container/model-collection) a docker image dedicated to each model project proposed in the **Model collection** repository.
 Each image is built on a public **Ubuntu** base image (e.g. *nvidia/cuda:11.7.1-cudnn8-runtime-ubuntu20.04*).
-All the model project's requirements have been installed and the model project code has been added in ``/home/ai4sim/<domain>/<use-case>/<NN architecture>``.
+The model project code has been added in ``/home/ai4sim/<domain>/<use-case>/<NN architecture>`` and its requirements have been installed in the container.

 Each image can be identified using its docker tag, ``<domain>-<use-case>-<NN architecture>``, that is automatically built from the model project path ``<domain>/<use-case>/<NN architecture>``.
 For example, you can pull the docker images for the ``weather-forecast/ecrad-3d-correction/unets`` model project using: